clai88/389Rspring19/assignments/6_Forensics_II/writeup/README.md

     a) What kind of file is it?
      - jpeg image called find_me.jpeg

     b) Where was this photo taken?
-Provide a city, state and the name of the building in your answer.
+Provide a country and city in your answer.
-    - somewhere
+    - Punta del Este, Uraguay

     c) When was this photo taken?
 Provide a timestamp in your answer.
     - 12/23/2018 5:16PM